Meet our Expert

 How do I manage up to the C-suite to get a budget for robotic automation approved?

 First, create a presentation that lays out the big picture and then clearly establishes your current situation regarding increased packaging and processing, increased consumer demand for speed, and the persistent labor shortage.

 Second, explain the problem you need to solve in your own warehouse.
 Typically, though it is different for each fulfillment center, some of the biggest future gains can be made in the Goods-to-Robot (GTR) segment where goods previously brought by automated mobile robots (AMRs) to a human for sorting, bagging, or disposition further the downstream can now be handled by a piece-picking robot.
 From initial assessments you have gathered from a vendor or two, explain the hourly throughput you can expect with robotic services in your particular application, the advantage of a robot that can work 24/7, and outline your labor situation.

 Next, it’s prudent to convey that the ROI needs to be looked at over a multi-year horizon, rather than as short-term profitability.
 They don’t want to be left behind as the industry shifts dramatically to robotic automation over the next several years.

 Finally, be sure you propose a budget strategy: you may want to suggest funding that shifts spending to less risky operational costs.

-Q: How should I propose financing a complex project like this?
+How should I propose financing a complex robotics project?